drblue9001/blockchain-backpack/website/part1.md

   // When |item_id| exists, and the item is unlocked for the caller and the
   // caller has Permissions.AddAttributesToItem, create a new item number for
-  // this item and return it.
+  // this item and return it in the construction state.
 Otherwise returns 0. function OpenForModification(uint64 item_id) returns (uint64);
 }
 ```